ember-learn/ember-blog/content/core-team-meeting-minutes-2014-03-07.md

     > exists within Handlebars, but is not exposed to `Ember.Handlebars.precompile`.
     > As such, I think that we should likely re-evaluate the prior decision.

     Resolution.
 Ship it.
-This just passes from Handlebars to Ember.Handlebars
+This passes from Handlebars to Ember.Handlebars